yao-jz/ML2chain-template/README.md

 1. A user can call the `makeRequest` to upload a request to the coordinator.
 2. Then, the coordinator will emit an event including the information in that request. (requestId, modelId, input, callbackContract and callbackFunction)
 3. Node operators keep listening for the event in the coordinator.
-4. Once it get the request, it should check whether the request is fulfilled.
+4. Once one operator get the request, it should check whether the request is fulfilled.
 If not, the operator will run the model with that input, and generate an output.
 5. The operator then sends the output back to the coordinator contract.
 6. The coordinator will call the callbackFunction in callbackContract specified by the user before.
 7. Finally, that request is fulfilled.